 The Kilim Geoforest Park is one of three Geoforests on Pulau Langkawi, which itself was designated a Geopark by UNESCO in 2007.
 Kilim is reportedly the most successful ecotourism destination on Langkawi and features a wide variety of natural features including coastal karst, caves, pristine mangrove forests, flora and fauna, fossils, and the oldest carbonate rock in the region; formed 490-370 million years ago.

-The Kilim Geoforest Park is located on the north-east of Langkawi island, and the Kilim River Tourist jetty is where all mangrove tours depart from.
+The Kilim Geoforest Park is located on the north-east of Langkawi island, and the Kilim River Tourist jetty is where all boat tours depart from.

 Our Langkawi Mangrove Tour with Dev’s Adventure Tours